 Any conscious thought about keys became lost within the 20-foot span it took me to get into the house.
 Poof!

-Then, once I’ve realized I can’t find my keys, cell phone, pen, or whatever item I’ve laid somewhere, I turn to Susan who hands said item to me with a crooked little smile on her face.
+Then, once I’ve realized I can’t find my keys, cell phone, pen, or whatever item I’ve laid somewhere, I turn to Susan who hands said item to me with a crooked little smile.
 She doesn’t need to say a word.
 The look in her eyes says it all: here you go, my idiot friend.
 You absentmindedly placed these where you’d never find them again.
 What would you do without me?
 Answer: spend hours searching.

 Not putting tennis balls in my bag before driving off for the club.
 I’ve turned around in the driveway of my neighbor’s house so many times I think she’s wondering if I’m getting her home confused with mine.